Violence against women in the Philippines: Pre-colonial Period

 The Philippines' early history goes as far back as 30,000 years ago when the Negritos (the primary people of the Philippine archipelago) were believed to have journeyed to the Philippines by land bridges from Mainland Asia.

 The pre-colonial society offered women the greatest opportunities in relation to their social positions.
 Filipino women were allowed to hold high positions in their communities (as healers and priestesses).
 It was also common for women to take leadership roles in the barangays (See Barangay) and to fight as warriors.
 During the pre-colonial period, one of the first things that a man learned was that he had to respect women.
 At this particular point in history, disrespecting women was unthinkable.
 If a man was caught disrespecting women, he was labelled negatively by the rest of society.

-While the heads of the barangays (in terms of both the economic and political matters) were often men, women at that time already had rights.
+While the heads of the barangays (in terms of both economic and political matters) were often men, women at that time already had rights.
 Some rights of women during the pre-colonial period are as follows: